rainxchzed/Github-Store/README.md

 ---

 ## 🔃 Download
-Go to the [Releases](https://github.com/rainxchzed/Github-Store/releases) to download the latest APK.
+Go to the [Releases](https://github.com/rainxchzed/Github-Store/releases) to download the latest Installer.

 ## 🚀 Features